Groupon Logo

 Industry | Internet |

-The Groupon logo contains green colors
+The Groupon logo features green colors

 This is a color scheme of Groupon.
 You can copy each of the logo colors by clicking on a button with the color HEX code above.